Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions

-The two lower bands in $\text{T}_4$ and $\text{T}_4'$ are stable with finite Bogoliubov gaps; the state evolution will follow the instantaneous eigenstate as $k=\epsilon t$ varies slowly, which exhibits a period of $4\pi/\epsilon$, exactly twice that of the Bloch Hamiltonian in Eq.~\ref{eq:Ham}.
+The two lower bands in $\text{T}_4$ and $\text{T}_4'$ are stable with finite Bogoliubov gaps; the state evolution will follow the instantaneous eigenstate as $k(t)$ varies slowly, which exhibits a period of $4\pi/\epsilon$, exactly twice that of the Bloch Hamiltonian in Eq.~\ref{eq:Ham}.
 We identify this period-doubling as a discrete time crystal stabilized by nonlinear topology, thereby generalizing the concept of time crystalline order~\cite{Zhang2017ObservationDiscretea,Sacha2017TimeCrystals,RevModPhys.95.031001}.
-To probe the period-doubling, we apply a weak gradient potential $\epsilon l$ in the synthetic lattice.
-We prepare an initial $k$-space wave packet in the instantaneous eigenstate and show its evolution in Fig.~\ref{fig:period}b.
-In contrast to the ordinary Bloch oscillation observed for small-amplitude wave packet, the large-amplitude wave packet, which experiences a larger nonlinearity, exhibits a clear period-doubling, characterized by the relative phase $\varphi_k$ being restored only after a duration of $\epsilon t=4\pi$.
+To probe the period-doubling, we can prepare an initial $k$-space wave packet in the instantaneous eigenstate and apply a weak gradient potential $\epsilon l$ in the synthetic lattice that is equivalent to incorporating the adiabatic parameter $k=k(0)+\epsilon t$ into the Hamiltonian~\cite{SUPP}.
+The evolution based on nonlinear dynamical equation is shown in Fig.~\ref{fig:period}b.
+In contrast to the ordinary {Bloch oscillation} observed for small-amplitude wave packet with $gn_k<|\delta J|$, the large-amplitude wave packet with peak nonlinearity $U=g\rho_0>J+|\delta J|$ exhibits a clear period-doubling, characterized by the relative phase $\varphi_k$ being restored only after a duration of $\epsilon t=4\pi$.
+Due to amplitude dropping, the dynamics becomes either nonadiabatic or ordinary {Bloch oscillations} in the {small} wings of the large-amplitude wave packet~\cite{SUPP}.

-To validate our mean-field results, we also compute the full quantum band structure.
-Shown in Fig.~\ref{fig:period}c are the energies per particle $\mathcal{E}$ and corresponding winding phase $\varphi_k=\arg[\langle \hat{a}^\dagger_k \hat{b}_k\rangle]$.
-The mean-field band crossing transforms into avoided crossings in the quantum regime, with gaps decreasing exponentially with photon number~\cite{SUPP,Karkuszewski2002MeanFielda,Mulansky2011ImpurityBoseeinstein,Wu2006CommutabilitySemiclassicala}.
+To validate our results, we also compute the full quantum eigennergy for each $k$ with fixed $gn_k$~\cite{SUPP}.
+Fig.~\ref{fig:period}c shows the full quantum bands and corresponding winding phase $\varphi_k=\arg[\langle \hat{a}^\dagger_k \hat{b}_k\rangle]$.
+The mean-field band crossing transforms into avoided crossings in the quantum regime, with gaps decreasing exponentially with photon number.
 The behavior of the quantum ground state in the thermodynamic limit will coincide exactly with the predictions of the mean-field approximation.
 Even for finite photon numbers, the exponentially small gap can be much smaller than the applied gradient potential.
-Consequently, the Bloch oscillation dynamics is indistinguishable from those of true band crossings, and thus the period doubling persists in the quantum regime.
-However, the discrete time crystal reduces to a prethermal time crystal due to the exponentially small anti-crossing gaps for finite photon numbers.
+Consequently, the {Bloch oscillation} dynamics is indistinguishable from those of true band crossings, and the period doubling persists in the quantum regime.
+However, the discrete time crystal reduces to a prethermal time crystal {with an exponentially long lifetime} due to the exponentially small {many-body} anti-crossing gaps~\cite{SUPP}.